-'Significant' oil discovery made off coast of South America
+Apache, Total make 'significant' oil discovery off South American coast

 Apache shares were on track for their biggest gain since September 1973